otagoedna/getting_started_with_qiime2/diversity_analyses/diversity_analyses.md

   --o-rooted-tree {ROOTED-TREE}.qza
 ```

-## Alpha and beta diversity analysis
+## Alpha and beta diversity analyses

 ### Determine appropriate sampling depth

+It is necessary to set the rarefaction or sampling depth for the analyses (see [**here**](https://docs.qiime2.org/2019.7/tutorials/moving-pictures/#alpha-and-beta-diversity-analysis) for an explanation).
+This is set with the `--p-sampling-depth` parameter in the core-metrics plugin.
+You can look at the feature table summary to examine the number of reads for each sample to help set the sampling depth:

 [**VISUALISATION: feature table summary**](../feature_table_summary/index.html)